pkp/pkp-docs/admin-guide/en/troubleshooting.md

 2. Check your file permissions

-If you haven’t installed OJS yet, then the most likely cause is a problem with file permissions in your cache/ or cache/t_compile directories.
+If you haven’t installed OJS, OMP, or OCS yet, then the most likely cause is a problem with file permissions in your cache/ or cache/t_compile directories.
 See docs/README for information on file permissions.

 3. Further troubleshooting